ahmadshalash/PajamaPenguins/README.md

 #Pajama Penguins
 ================
-January, 2015 submission for One Game A Month.
+February, 2015 submission for One Game A Month.

-A one touch game made for iOS.
+A one touch game made for iOS, made with Spritekit.
 Currently under active development.

 License